-VU was a French conglomerate devoted, at first, to public utilities and diversified in communication sector, where it occupies the second worldwide position.
-In 2001, it employed 320 000 workers and carried out an annual sales turnover of €56 billions.
-In the communication sector, which is the focus item of this case study, VU intervened in several complementary activities to provide a "galaxy of services" in all multimedia areas : entertainment, sport, education, information and leisure's.
-To consolidate its leadership in the new economy, VU participated to the concentration process by external growth.
-By the way, it aimed to set up barriers at the entry for new competitors who couldn't reach similar economy of scale.
+Vivendi -Universal (VU) is a French conglomerate devoted, at first, to public utilities and diversified in communication sector, where it occupies the second worldwide position.
+In 2001, it employs 320 000 workers and carries out an annual sales turnover of Euros 56 billions.
+In the communication sector, which is the focus item of this article, VU intervenes in several complementary activities to provide a "galaxy of services" in all multimedia areas: entertainment, sport, education, information and leisure's.
+To consolidate its leadership in the new economy, VU participates to the concentration process by external growth.
+By the way, it aims to set up barriers at the entry for new competitors who couldn't reach similar economy of scale.